Introduction

 code that reads or writes them must be annotated with

-to indicate this.
+unsafe to indicate this.
 You can read more about raw

 pointers in the